tablesmit/NRegFreeCom/README.md

 ### Isolation and integration

- Native code does not have AppDomains, but there are 3 technologies which helps to solve problems of conflicting components:
+  Native code does not have AppDomains and have static linking for isolation.
+There are technologies which helps to solve/mitigate problems of conflicting components while dynamic linking of native components:
 * Windows provided features like Activation Contexts, application `manifest`s, `dll.2.config`, dynamic and controlled libraries loading and symbols binding, SxS
+* EasyHook - The reinvention of Windows API Hooking https://easyhook.codeplex.com/

+  Isolation can be achieved by design:
 * Multiprocess architecture
 * There are Dependency Injection and Inversion of Control tools for C++, but because of lack of runtime metadata in native code by default not so powerful as in .NET
-* EasyHook - The reinvention of Windows API Hooking https://easyhook.codeplex.com/

-This lib strives to make .NET engine to load native code in isolated maner.
+This lib strives to make .NET engine to load native code in isolated manner.

 ## TODO:
 * Enumerate DLL exports